This article provides easy steps to get started with UTAM.

 README file explains how to set up tools (Node and Yarn) and has examples of page objects and tests.

-Compared to desktop, it's more complicated to set up tools (Node, Appium, Xcode and Android Studio) in your development machine to execute a mobile test against your local iOS simulator or Android emulator.
+Compared to desktop tests, it's more complicated to set up tools (Node, Appium, Xcode, and Android Studio) in your development machine to execute a mobile test against your local iOS simulator or Android emulator.
 Fortunately, SFDX has a Mobile Extension Plug-In to help.
 Install it from SFDX CLI, and use it to check for the required Android and iOS configurations.
 If the mobile extension finds problems, the command output gives you hints for how to fix your environment.
-This is a convenient way to set up mobile tools, but you don't have to use it.
+The mobile extension is a convenient way to set up mobile tools, but you don't have to use it.

 README file explains how to set up necessary tools and where to find examples of mobile tests.